JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 Over the last several decades, a great deal of effort has been put into elevating the status of research data as a “first class” output of the research process, one that carries similar incentives as the publication of a scholarly manuscript.
 After all, a well curated dataset comes after an investment of time, effort, and applied expertise and can represent a tremendous addition to the scholarly record.

-The question of ownership of research data is addressed in more [detail elsewhere in this guide](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_02_defining-data#24-data-ownership), but it is worth revisiting in the context of data sharing.
+The question of ownership of research data is addressed in more detail [elsewhere in this guide](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_02_defining-data#24-data-ownership), but it is worth revisiting in the context of data sharing.
 When depositing research data into a repository, a researcher may be confronted with a difficult question \- _what license should be applied to the data?_

 In general, when sharing data in any kind of open fashion, it is best to assign as permissive a license as possible in order to facilitate the reuse of data.
-It may be tempting to choose a license that includes an explicit expectation that any additional use of the data will credit the initial authors (e.g. CC-BY)
+It may be tempting to choose a license that includes an explicit expectation that any additional use of the data will credit the initial authors (e.g. CC-BY).
+After all, credit in many areas of research comes through citations.
+But assigning restrictive licenses can limit important re(uses) of shared data.

-_But what happens when multiple datasets carrying this license are combined into a new dataset?_
+_What happens when multiple datasets carrying this license are combined into a new dataset?_

 This refers to a situation called **license stacking** (or a rights mess), in which two or more licenses have terms that cannot be legally or practically combined.
 For example, a CC-BY-SA grants the ability of others to use an object (such as a database) whoever they like as long as they give attribution to the authors and share any derivative works under the same license.
 But if that object is combined with another, that carries a CC-BY-NC license, things get messy.
 The latter license allows for *noncommercial* use as long as attribution is given.
 The restriction against commercial use is not included in the share alike license, but the derivative work must carry the same work as that original object.
 Oh no, brain error\!

 _And what happens when copyright is ignored?_

 This question may seem snarky, and admittedly it is a little bit.
-B

-A piece of advice here at the end of the chapter: For researchers in a position to choose licenses for data, chose the most permissive license possible.

-It may seem almost counterintuitive to place data in the **public domain**, meaning that the copyright holder has relinquished copyright protections enabling others to make use of data without restriction.
-Indeed, researchers should absolutely not do this if they intend use the data to support a patent or other intellectual property claim.
-But
+Very often it makes sense to put research data into the **public domain**, meaning that the copyright holder has relinquished any applicable copyright protections and enabled others to make use of data without restriction.
+Researchers should absolutely not do this if they intend use the data to support a patent or other intellectual property claim.
+But the processes of giving and recieving credit in most areas of science operate through other mechanisms.

 In a research context, the use of a work is acknowledged through adherence to a broadly accepted norm \- Cite your sources.
-No scientific paper has ever been cited or not cited because of its license.
+No scientific paper has ever been acknowledged or not aknowledged because of its license.
 Instead, credit is given and received through citations.

 The same can be said (often) about research data.

 Of course, it is always important to adhere to whatever terms and conditions may apply.
 But in the absence of other guidance or requirements, researchers should cite the data they use and expect that others will cite their data as well.

-Many citation formats include instructions for how to cite a dataset, but almost all of them rely on persistant identifiers.

 ## 6.7.
 Sharing Usable Data

-Whether its shared through e-mail, a state-of-the art repository, or is available upon "reasonable request", sharing data is only worth the time and effort if it is shared in a manner that enables it to be (re)used.
+Whether its shared through e-mail, a state-of-the art repository, or is available upon "reasonable request", sharing data is only worth the time and effort if data is shared in a manner that enables it to be (re)used.

 The good news is that, if data is effectively managed throughout the research process, than much of the work needed to ensure that the data is usable has already been completed.
 The lift for sharing is thus (relatively) small.

 Here, again, are the five checklist items for unsuring that shared data is usable data.

-five checklist items to ensure that shared data is usable data.

 **1\.
 Is there a clear path for accessing the shared data?**